Tree Service

 Figure 2.
 'Tree Service' activated.

 Figure 3.
-Select desired clauses (if any) from the base folder.
-Then, double click on a sub-folder . . .
+Select desired clauses (if any) from the sub-folder.

 Select clauses from any (or every) sub-folder as appropriate.
 Note the {.\} and {\Leases\} prefixes at the right.
 The text in the braces indicates from where in the tree the clauses were pulled. {.\} means the ‘root’ (base) level.
 The other entries denote the sub-folder(s) from where the clause came.